 All the President's Men (1976)

-The programme starts 30 minutes after doors open and the main feature 60 minutes after doors open.
+The programme starts 30 minutes after doors open and on Saturdays the main feature about 60 minutes after doors open.

 "The Washington Post" reporters Bob Woodward and Carl Bernstein uncover the details of the Watergate scandal that leads to President Richard Nixon's resignation.